stan-dev/posteriordb/README.md

 1. A simple repository to access many models and datasets in a structured way from R and Python
-2. Store models and data in a structure that lends itself for testing inference algorithms on a large number of posteriors.
+2. Store models and data in a structure that lends itself to testing inference algorithms on a large number of posteriors.
-3. A structure that makes it easy for students to access models and data for courses in Bayesian data analysis.
+3. An interface that makes it easy for students to access models and data for courses in Bayesian data analysis.
-4. A structure that is framework agnostic (although now Stan is in focus) and can be used with many different probabilistic programming frameworks.
+4. Model contents that are framework agnostic (although now Stan is in focus), and can be used with many different probabilistic programming frameworks.
 5. A structure that simplifies regression testing of probabilistic programming frameworks.
-6. Providing reliable gold standards for use in inference method development.
+6. Providing reliable reference posteriors for use in inference method development.

 The long term goal is to move the posterior database to an open RESTful